Skip to content

 How can you run Codex CLI on a phone?

 You can run Codex CLI on a phone three ways: a cloud Ubuntu container with Codex pre-installed reached from a native mobile app (Cosyra), Termux on Android plus Tailscale plus SSH into a laptop or VPS, or Blink Shell on iOS into a VPS you own.
 Codex CLI needs a real Linux or macOS shell, so every approach puts the actual Codex process somewhere else and gives your phone a good way to talk to it.
-The three options below all work as of 2026-04-16.
+The three options below all work as of 2026-05-19.
+A fourth path — remote-controlling Codex on a Mac from the ChatGPT mobile app, launched 2026-05-14 — only works if you already have a Mac to leave awake; if that fits your setup, we walk through it in AI pair programming from a phone.

 1. Cosyra: cloud Ubuntu container, Codex pre-installed